skalixur/control-my-aircon/README.md

 With the power of cheap Chinese electronics, of course.

+This is an MQTT device which integrates with Home Assistant to control your aircon via IR through the IRremoteESP8266 library.
+A separate server is also in the repo to interface with MQTT over WebSockets, so you can control your aircon from anywhere with a web browser (without Home Assistant).

 ## Usage

 1. Install dependencies.

 - ArduinoJson 7.4.2 (Benoit Blanchon)
 - IRremoteESP8266 2.8.6 (David Conran)
+- PubSubClient3 (Nick O'Leary)
 - ESP8266WiFi
 - ESP8266WebServer
 - ESP8266mDNS